What is Holi and why is it celebrated?

 How long does Holi last?

-The celebration of Holi usually lasts for two days, with Holika Dahan and a day of throwing colours on each other being its highlights.
+The celebration of Holi usually lasts for two days, with Holika Dahan and a day of throwing colours at each other being its highlights.

 On the day of Holi, people of all ages take to the streets to smear each other with dry or wet paint and get showered in powdered colour and water.
 There is a lot of dancing and singing.